gbarthelemy/spring-cloud-kubernetes-example/utils/setup-tools/README.md

 kubectl version --client
 ```

-# 3. Install Kind
+# 4. Install Kind

-kind (`kind`)cis a tool for running local Kubernetes clusters using Docker container “nodes”. kind was primarily designed for testing Kubernetes itself, but may be used for local development or CI.
+kind is a tool for running local Kubernetes clusters using Docker container “nodes”.
+It is used for development or ci.
+Kind use Docker container to create k8s cluster.
+You could install Minikube as an alternative.
+Minikube is more friendly but also heavier because spawning VM.

 Please refer to [Reference Documentation](https://kind.sigs.k8s.io/docs/user/quick-start/) for more detailed instructions.

 ###Windows
 Dowmload the [executable](https://kind.sigs.k8s.io/dl/v0.7.0/kind-windows-amd64) and place it on the PATH.
 You can also use **[Chocolatey](https://chocolatey.org/packages/kind)** very clever package manager for windows.